Top 3 Things to Look for When Auditing a Medical Manufacturer

 Are workers only performing tasks they’ve been trained on?
 If a new procedure or a new revision of an existing one requires training, only workers who have been trained on it should be able to sign off on the device history record (DHR) as having performed it.
 An audit shouldn’t uncover someone performing a new assembly or inspection procedure before they were trained on it.

 By auditing your medical contract manufacturer, you have an opportunity to verify their processes meet your standards and a chance to spot and help correct problems before the FDA does.
-Keeping your CM in compliance with your quality system requirements reduces your risk of adverse regulatory actions, decreases chances of supply chain disruption due to supplier noncompliance, and most importantly helps keep the patients who rely on your medical products safe.
+Keeping your CM in compliance with your quality system requirements reduces your risk of adverse regulatory actions, decreases the chances of supply chain disruption due to supplier noncompliance, and most importantly, helps keep the patients who rely on your medical products safe.

 Topics: